Menu

 1. Describe background theory in support of hypotheses that sound and music can be rewarding and effective therapeutically

-2. Explain some challenges in studying music-based interventions.
+2. Explain 2 challenges in studying music-based interventions.

 Target Audience